-Line 1: Same as the last program Line 2: Just another note to ourselves Line 3: This is a specialized Python command called raw_input, which prints a line without a newline, and then saves what you type into a variable called name.
-Note that if you wanted it to print a newline, you could do name = raw_input("What is your name?\n").
+Line 1: This is a specialized Python command called raw\input, which prints a line without a newline, and then saves what you type into a variable called name.
+Note that if you wanted it to print a newline, you could do name = raw\input("What is your name?\n") .
 The \n indicates a new line.

-Line 4: Another note to ourselves
+Line 2: Another note to ourselves

-Line 5: Lastly, we print out the message, but this time with your name included.
+Line 3: Lastly, we print out the message, but this time with your name included.
 Any variable can be printed in this fashion, by simply including it in a print statement.

 Okay, so now we've seen two very simple Python scripts.
 Quite a few programs can be written that simply read in and print out information.
-Although we read in information from the keyboard (e.g. when you type your name in), it's not much harder in Python to read it in from a file, so you can go a long ways with this general level of programming.
+Although we read in information from the keyboard (e.g. when you typed your name in), it's not much harder in Python to read it in from a file, so you can go a long ways with this general level of programming.
 However, we'd like to get to the point where we can do some calculations as well, so let's look at the main elements of programs, so that we can eventually write a program that actually does something more interesting than just printing or reading a message.